glag2/glag2-Internship-Case-2024-DEC/README.md

 * Perform customer segmentation to cluster users based on their interactions and purchasing behaviors on the different platforms.
 * Investigate the types of cars (e.g., electric, hybrid, diesel) preferred on each platform and how this correlates with the platform's sales performance and user satisfaction.
 * (optional) Open-ended exploration: you can explore the datasets further and propose additional analyses, modeling, visualizations, or insights.

+# What I've founded

+- The avaiable period goes from the middle of August 2020 to the end of January 2024 -